-Today, strengthening the cultivation on students’ innovative consciousness, cooperative spirit and engineering practice abilities is a vital reform of higher education.
+Today, strengthening the cultivation on student's innovative consciousness, cooperative spirit and engineering practice abilities is a vital reform of higher education.
 Competitions play a positive role in further developing higher education reform, consolidating basic knowledge education, cultivating comprehensive abilities, integrating theories and practices, etc. for University students through promoting extracurricular scientific and technological activities.
 Consequently, Mitsubishi Electric India has launched a science and technology competition, "Mitsubishi Electric Cup", the National level competition for factory automation skill for engineering students (including undergraduates and postgraduates) on a yearly basis, offering opportunities for outstanding talents.
 The competition includes innovative design and application which will be held every year.
-First Mitsubishi Electric Cup was successfully arranged in Feb2016, in association with Vishwakarma Institute of Technology, Pune.
+After successful completion of previous edition in Feb 2019 at Manav Rachna International Institute of Research And Studies(MRIIRS) , Faridabad, we are geared up for fifth edition of Mitsubishi Electric Cup at B.M.S College of Engineering, Bengaluru.

-Mitsubishi Electric has grown to become one of the most respected organisations of the world, with a promise to provide a better life for the generations to come.
-Its vision is to shape the future through technology that ensures a brighter, better and greener ‘tomorrow.’
+Mitsubishi Electric has grown to become one of the most respected organizations of the world, with a promise to provide a better life for the generations to come.
+Its vision is to shape the future through technology that ensures the Visualizing IoT Solutions For Smart Automation.

 In India, Mitsubishi Electric’s operations were flagged-off in the mid-1950s.
-Since then, we have grown to become one of the most highly-valued organisations in this country.
-With the passage of time, we have moulded ourselves into the Indian flavour and developed a wide range of innovative and high-quality products for the Indian market.
+Since then, we have grown to become one of the most highly-valued organizations in this country.
+With the passage of time, we have molded ourselves into the Indian flavor and developed a wide range of innovative and high-quality products for the Indian market.
 These include air conditioners, visual information systems, photovoltaic (solar) solutions, transportation systems, automotive equipment and industrial automation machinery.

 Mitsubishi Electric propagates a responsible attitude towards the environment.
 Our futuristic vision guides us to create products which are super energy efficient and help create a sustainable future.